• Skip to primary navigation

 bunuelos sabaneta

-These small and sometimes giant dough balls are filled with cheese and give your mouth a unique flavor explosion that is hard to replicate.
+These small and sometimes giant dough balls are filled with cheese and give your mouth a unique flavor explosion that is difficult to replicate.

 el penol guatape